Battle of San Mateo and Montalban

-The Battle of San Mateo and Montalban was a battle fought between the remaining Katipuneros under the command of Andres Bonifacio and Emilio Jacinto and the Spanish government after a failed attempt to capture the El Deposito water works at San Juan del Monte.
+The Battle of San Mateo and Montalban was fought between the remaining Katipuneros under the command of Andres Bonifacio and Emilio Jacinto and the Spanish government after a failed attempt to capture the El Deposito water works at San Juan del Monte.

 Background

 After the failure to take San Juan del Monte, Bonifacio and the rest of his army retreated to the nearby areas of Mariquina, San Mateo and Montalban (present-day Rodriguez), all then in the province of Manila.
 Bonifacio and Jacinto encountered heavy Spanish pursuit as they retreated towards Morong.

-Capture of Montalban

-Around late August 1896, after the defeat at San Juan del Monte, Bonifacio and the remaining survivors of his army reached Montalban.
-There, they encountered moderate resistance as they captured San Mateo and Montalban.
-While there, they regrouped and Bonifacio and his armies recovered from the major defeat, knowing that it was a vital loss and it would affect the image of both Bonifacio and the rest of the Manila Katipunan.
-However, this battle that he personally led was rather successful initially, and they continued to occupy parts of Morong until the Spanish counterattack.

-Battle of San Mateo
+Battle

+After the defeat at San Juan del Monte in 30 August 1896, Bonifacio and the remaining survivors of his army reached Marikina.

-With the help of Macario Sakay, Apolonio Samson, Faustino Guillermo and General Luciona, the Katipuneros prepared for their next offensive.
+Months later, with the help of Macario Sakay, Apolonio Samson, Faustino Guillermo and General Luciona, the Katipuneros prepared for their next offensive.
 Jacinto sent out couriers to the neighboring towns, urging the patriots to join the cause.
 That same day, the first military ranks were conferred to the members of the Katipunan fighting forces.

 The people's army at Antipolo and Uyungan of over 100 men with 32 revolvers and small cannons merged with the Masuyod contingent, and placed themselves under the overall command of General Kiko (alias Labe), a lieutenant of Bonifacio.
+In 1 November, the Katipuneros successfully captured Montalban, forcing the Spanish garrison to withdraw to San Mateo.

-With renewed vigor, the Katipuneros, armed with bolos and spears, and a few captured Remingtons, set off for San Mateo, and attacked the town.
-General Mariano Gutierrez and his Tungko troops, as Bonifacio ordered, surrounded San Mateo.
+With renewed vigor, the Katipuneros, armed with bolos and spears, and a few captured Remingtons, set off for San Mateo, and attacked the town in 2 November.
+General Mariano Gutierrez and his Tungko troops, as Bonifacio ordered, surrounded the Spanish garrison in San Mateo, capturing the municipal hall of the town.
 The enemy forces were at the convent and parish house of the church, and they had six cannons.
 Generals Malinis and De la Cruz gave orders to fire and a furious exchange of fire from guns and cannons ensued the whole day until late in the afternoon.
 Along the Nangka (Nanca) river, the Supremo ordered his soldiers to make effigies from banana trunks and straw scarecrows.
 With KKK hats on the effigies, the duped enemy wasted bullets on these dummies.
 Routed, the Spaniard retreat leaving San Mateo to the hands of the triumphant rebels.

+They encountered moderate resistance as they captured San Mateo and Montalban.
+While there, they regrouped and Bonifacio and his armies recovered from the major defeat, knowing that it was a vital loss and it would affect the image of both Bonifacio and the rest of the Manila Katipunan.
+However, this battle that he personally led was rather successful initially, and they continued to occupy parts of Morong until the Spanish counterattack.